AharenDaisuki/AharenDaisuki.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently signed in to 43 different slack teams--->